 Injuries or deaths in North Texas caused by defective products require a skilled Dallas injury attorney to protect your rights.
-Such a lawyer can find the party or parties responsible for your injury and recover damages for you.
-These damages may include, among other things, medical expenses, other out-of-pocket costs, suffering and pain, and lost earnings.
+Such a lawyer will try to find the party or parties responsible for your injury.
+If you are entitled to damages, they may include, among other things, medical expenses, other out-of-pocket costs, suffering and pain, and lost earnings.

 In other cases, the defect and resulting injury is caused by a one-time manufacturing problem.
 And, sometimes, an inadequate warning or the complete lack of a warning can cause an injury.
 In any of these situations, you will need an experienced Dallas injury attorney.

 Some product defect cases are resolved through class action lawsuits.
 These kinds of cases are started where the injuries are basically the same for many people but one person serves to represent the interests of the others.
 Others product defect actions, indeed most of them, are handled on a case-by-case basis.
 And, the theories in those matters vary depending on the circumstances.

 Manufacturers and others may be responsible under a theory of negligence, which means failing to meet the required standard of care.
 Generally in personal injury cases, you must prove that someone did something wrong.

 But, the law also provides for certain exceptions to the general negligence rule.
 One example is strict liability.
 This means that a claimant is not required to show fault or negligence, only that the product was defective, that the defect caused the injury and that the defect rendered the product unreasonably or inherently dangerous.